pgsrv/ContinualLocalReplacement/README.md

 # 2. Run
 Run codes using below commands.
 We conduct all experiments on default hyper-parameters.
 But you may try other hyper-parameters.
-For example, you can actually achieve better performance than the reported result on CUB with imprint_jigsaw method and setting jig_replace_max_num=9.
+For example, you can actually achieve better performance than the reported results when you test imprint_jigsaw method with jig_replace_max_num=9 on CUB dataset.

 We also provide the driver scripts.
 Please check the run_scripts folder.